aisleron/aisleron.docs/docs/documentation/settings.md

 **Hide status change message**: By default, a notification is displayed whenever a product's status is changed between *Needed* and *In Stock*.
 With this setting toggled to *On*, the status change notification will be hidden.

+**Show empty aisles**: By default, an aisle will be hidden if it currently doesn't have any visible products.
+Toggle this to *On* to always display all aisles.

 ## Backup/Restore

 **Backup folder**: Select the folder where database backups will be saved.
 This will also be auto-set after executing a backup or restore action.